 Transportation & Logistics

 This region is strategically located in a number of crucial ways.
-Highways and railroads lead to an international port, the continent’s innermost connecting point to international shipping.
-Diverse and low-cost transport options extend to air travel thanks to a network of airports that offer both commercial and cargo services.
-Intricately connected and supported by reliable and ever evolving infrastructure, the Northland’s positioning makes it an ideal place to conduct business regionally, nationally, and internationally.
+Highways and railroads issue from the continent’s innermost connection to international shipping.
+Diverse and low-cost transport options extend to air travel, as well, thanks to a network of airports that offer both commercial and cargo services.
+This reliable and ever-evolving infrastructure makes the Northland an ideal location to conduct business regionally, nationally, and internationally.
 Find out more about transportation and logistics here.